 Another problem concerning Rogowski coil, is its sensitivity to external magnetic fields.
 A perfect coil should be sensitive only to the fields closed within its area and should totally suppress external magnetic fields.
 But this is a very difficult task.
 The only way to obtain such properties is very precise manufacturing of the coil, with perfectly homogeneous windings and impedance as low as possible.
 It is the high precision which results in a relatively high price of such probes.

-The user may connect the analyzer to the following flexible probes offered by Sonel S.A.:
+The user may connect the analyzer to the flexible probes offered by Sonel S.A.
+Clamp types and parameters are described in section 7.